Composite & Dental Bonding in Kitchener, ON

-Bonding can be used to close gaps between front teeth.
+Your Family Dentist in Kitchener can use bonding to close gaps between your front teeth.
 When the gaps are fairly small in size, this technique is a cost-effective way to develop contacts between your front teeth.
-In cases where the gaps are larger, there is increased risk of the bonding breaking and chipping over time.
-In these instances, orthodontic treatment with traditional braces or Invisalign are typically more suitable options for eliminating gaps.
+In cases where the gaps are larger, bonding may be at a higher risk of chipping and breaking over time.
+In these instances, orthodontic treatment with traditional braces or Invisalign is typically a more suitable option for eliminating visible gaps.

 Composite Bonding for Gum Recession

-Bonding can be used to cover exposed tooth roots following gum recession.
-This is usually an elective procedure chosen by patients when they find exposed yellow roots unsightly or when the exposed root surfaces are very sensitive to temperature extremes (commonly cold temperatures).
+Your Kitchener Dentist can use bonding to cover visible tooth roots following gum recession.
+This is an elective procedure patients may choose if they find yellow roots unsightly.
+They may also choose dental bonding to cover root surfaces if these areas become extremely temperature sensitive.
 Bonding composite over the roots can brighten their appearance while insulating them against cold foods and beverages.

 Composite Bonding Vs Veneers